IgorTodorovskiIBM/blog/_posts/2024-03-26-vim-autocomplete.md

 <p style="text-align: center;">
 <img src="/blog/img/in-post/vim_front.gif" alt="cobol vim" style="float:center;">
+Vim auto-complete with the COBOL LSP
 </p>

 ## Why LSPs are handy for development

-LSP's enable code editors to support the following features:
+LSP's enable code editors to support the following features withouth having to write their own Langauge parsers and analyzers:

 * **Code Completion**: Auto-complete suggestions can signifiantly speed up coding because you no longer need to look up the APIs by browsing the manual or system interfaces.
-* **Error Diagnostics**: This feature helps you maintain clean code as you are actively writing code.
+* **Error Diagnostics**: This feature helps you maintain clean code as you are actively writing new code.
-* **Code Navigation**: It understands your code and eanbles you to easily navigate to code definitions!
+* **Code Navigation**: LSPs understand your code and eanbles you to easily navigate to code definitions and call sites.

-Ideally, we would want to port Neovim to z/OS as it provides better support for LSP's.
-But Vim also provides such support through it's plugin ecosystem.
+Ideally, to get the best support for LSPs in a terminal edidtor, we would want to port Neovim to z/OS.
+Unfortuantely, the neovim port is still in progress!

-So in the meantime, I'm going to describe how we can bring LSP support into Vim on z/OS.
-That's right, vim!
+So in the meantime, I'm going to describe how we can provide LSP support into Vim on z/OS.

 ## Adding LSP Support to Vim